Punjabi Mexican Americans: Intermarriage

+The main reasons the Punjabi men are thought to have chosen women of Mexican ancestry are due to sharing phenotypical and sociocultural similarities.
+Mexican women were considered brown, as were the Punjabi men; interracial marriage bans in California prevented Punjabis from marrying Black or White women but allowed them to marry Mexican women, who—much like the women of Punjab—covered their heads and bodies to protect themselves from the sun while working in the fields.
+Traditionally Mexicans and Punjabis shared a rural way of life, with similar types of food and family values, and thus maintained a similar material and social culture.
+Mexicans and Indians shared an initially lower class status in American society.

 Punjabi men married Mexican women laborers and there were eventually almost four hundred of these biethnic couples clustered in California’s agricultural valleys.
-Although the majority of these intermarriages happened in northern-central California in the Central Valley, in areas such as Yuba City, Stockton, or Sacramento, Punjabi-Mexican marriages occurred as far away as New Mexico, Nevada, Utah, Arizona, or El Paso, Texas.
+Although the majority of these intermarriages happened in northern-central California in the Central Valley, in areas such as Yuba City, Stockton, or Sacramento, Punjabi-Mexican marriages occurred as far away as New Mexico; Nevada; Utah; Arizona; or El Paso, Texas.
 Husbands and wives spoke to each other in rudimentary English or Spanish.
-The men tended to be older, in their late thirties or forties, and the women in their early twenties.
+Men tended to be older (i.e. in their late thirties or forties), and women tended to be younger (i.e. in their early twenties).
 Punjabi men learned Spanish to communicate with Mexican agricultural laborers and to speak to their wives.
-Some Punjabi men adopted Spanish names or nicknames: Miguel for Maghar, Andrés for Inder, and Mondo for Mohammed.
+Some Punjabi men adopted Spanish names or nicknames: e.g., Miguel for Maghar, Andrés for Inder, and Mondo for Mohammed.

+Cuisine

-The aspects of Punjabi culture fathers transmitted to their wives and children included that of food and funerary practices.
-Cooking in the home drew from both Mexican and Punjabi cuisines and the men taught their wives to cook chicken curry, roti, and various vegetable curries.
-For example, the Rasul family in Yuba City ran the El Ranchero restaurant, the only Mexican restaurant in California (before closing in 1993) that featured chicken curry and roti.
-Another important retention of Punjabi culture was the disposition of the body upon death.
+The culinary traditions of Punjabi Mexican Americans draws from both Mexican and Punjabi cuisines.
+Punjabi men taught their wives how to cook chicken curry, roti, and various vegetable curries.
+In Yuba City, a Punjabi Mexican American family ran the El Ranchero restaurant—the only Mexican restaurant in California (before closing in 1993)—that featured chicken curry and roti.

+Culture

+An important retention of Punjabi culture was the disposition of the body upon death.
 The Hindus and Sikhs insisted upon cremation, then uncommon in North America, and Muslims carried out orthodox burial ceremonies for each other (though the plots in which they are buried in rural California have since been misnamed "Hindu plots").
 The wives were buried in the Mexican Catholic section of local cemeteries, as were the children.